 This is a better time than ever to talk about the digital workplace.
 Economic uncertainties and impacts to worker health due to COVID-19 is forcing change in the way we work.
 We must experience a shift in work to a more collaborative and agile environment with tactical teams forming ad-hoc, with more data-driven creativity.
-I believe this is the kind of innovation that will help keep up with ever changing market conditions.
+I believe this is the kind of innovation that will keep up with ever changing market conditions.

-This article will help give clarity on why digital dexterity should be important to you.
+This article gives clarity on why digital dexterity is so important.